awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/virtual_node.png)

-Any When you create a virtual node, you must specify a service discovery method for your task group\.
+When you create a virtual node, you must specify a service discovery method for your task group\.
 Any inbound traffic that your virtual node expects is specified as a *listener*\.
 Any virtual service that a virtual node sends outbound traffic to is specified as a *backend*\.

 The response metadata for your new virtual node contains the Amazon Resource Name \(ARN\) that is associated with the virtual node\.
 Set this value \(either the full ARN or the truncated resource name\) as the `APPMESH_VIRTUAL_NODE_NAME` environment variable for your task group's Envoy proxy container in your Amazon ECS task definition or Kubernetes pod spec\.
 For example, the value could be `mesh/default/virtualNode/simpleapp`\.
 This is then mapped to the `node.id` and `node.cluster` Envoy parameters\.